 - If selected, register for the conference and attend

 A submitted research abstract must not exceed 2 pages, including all text, appendices, and figures.
-Additional pages are permitted only if they contains only references.
+Additional pages are permitted only if they contain only references.
 The submission must be written in English and must be submitted as a PDF file that follows the ACM SIGPLAN acmart style.
 See http://www.sigplan.org/Resources/Author/.
 Please use the provided double-column LaTeX or Word templates.

 You must submit your SRC research abstract electronically via https://oopsla2020src.hotcrp.com/ by August 15th, 2020, 23:59pm AoE.